 Lunar Violet

-Over time, I have tinkered a lot with my palette – trying to minimize the number of “essential” pigments – trying to find the most trust-worthy and versatile colors that allow for the widest range of creative and expressive possibilities.
+Over time, I have tinkered a lot with my palette, trying to minimize the number of “essential” pigments and trying to find the most trustworthy and versatile colors that allow for the widest range of creative and expressive possibilities.
 I’ve come to prefer pigments that are a bit more sediment-based than stain-based.
-This is because – for me – they tend to create value more convincingly and they tend (because of the more textured papers that I prefer) to result in washes that float the pigment over the “peaks” in the paper’s surface while allowing it to sink into the “valleys”.
-The result can often be a painting that – when dry – seems more shimmering and alive than one I would do on a smoother surface.
-Such washes also appear to have more depth and transparency, and have that “still wet” look that I strive to achieve .
+This is because for me, they tend to create value more convincingly and they tend to result in washes that float the pigment over the peaks in my favorite textured paper’s surface, while also allowing it to sink into the valleys.
+The result can often be a painting that when dry, seems more shimmering and alive than one I would do on a smoother surface.
+Such washes also appear to have more depth and transparency, yet have that “still wet” look that I strive to achieve .

-The DANIEL SMITH Company has been incredible.
-They have made for me a palette of essential pigments – all with an eye for the complementary tones I love and with all the light-fastness, sedimentary qualities, and transparency I could hope to find .
+DANIEL SMITH has made a palette of essential pigments for me – all with an eye for the complementary tones I love and with all the lightfastness, sedimentary qualities and transparency I could hope to find.
 As with all their pigments, these are top-shelf in quality and consistency.
-Their intensity and ability to blend on the paper’s surface are just amazing, and are such a joy to use.
-With only a few of these pigments, your paintings can really begin to vibrate and resonate and – in the words of the great Jeanne Dobie (my first watercolor instructor and likely the best colorist I ever met) – really start to sing.
+Their intensity and ability to blend on the paper’s surface are just amazing; they are such a joy to use.
+With only a few of these pigments, your painting can really begin to vibrate and resonate.
+In the words of the great Jeanne Dobie (my first watercolor instructor and likely the best colorist I ever met) – it really starts to sing.